 - Because of its location more than 2,000 miles from the nearest landmass, it is one of the most isolated places in the world.
 A majority of the species living on the island are endemic, meaning it cannot be found anywhere else on the planet.

-- The five volcanoes of Hawaii are considered as sacred mountains.
+- The five volcanoes of Hawaii are considered sacred mountains.
 In Hawaiian mythology, Wakea (the sky father) married Papa (the earth mother), giving birth to the islands of Hawaii.
 Kilauea symbolizes the body of Pele – the goddess of fire, wind, lightning, and volcanoes.

-- The famous crater of the volcano is called Halema’uma’u, “hale” meaning house, “ma uma u” meaning a type of fern.
+- The famous crater of the volcano is called Halema’uma’u, “hale” meaning house, and “ma uma u” meaning a type of fern.
 Legend has it that the rain god Kamapua’a, a rejected suitor of the fire goddess Pele, built a house of ferns on top of the crater to prevent her from escaping and causing eruptions.
 But he failed, and the volcano kept on erupting.

 - To prevent an all-out war between the two, the other gods proposed a truce and divided the island between them.
 Kamapua’a got the moist windward side, while Pele received the drier Kona or leeward side.